dcporter65/swagger-asciidoc-primer/README.md

     </details>

 The `gradlew` wrapper script automatically downloads and installs the Gradle build tool and executes the commands in the `build.gradle` file.
-Generated HTML and PDF is written to the project `build` directory.
+Generated HTML and PDF are written to the project `build` directory.

 The document is published to GitHub Pages when you push to the 'master' branch using GitHub Actions.